Building an ecommerce brand is about way more than products on a store.

 Alphalete shows no signs of slowing down any time soon.

-In fact, Guzman candidly admitted in a recent video that he feels pressure to make sure the infrastructure of the company grows with it.
-And to fix operational problems they’re currently facing – like minimising delivery mistakes and growing the team.
+In fact, Guzman candidly admitted in a 2019 video that he feels pressure to make sure the infrastructure of the company grows with it.
+And to fix operational problems they're currently facing - like minimizing delivery mistakes and growing the team.

 But Alphalete's success is a great example of how to stand out in a saturated market via: